 For more than a century, the U.S. public has been in thrall to the dangerous fiction of the self-reliant hero propagated by more than 100 of Horatio Alger’s novels and decades of self-promotion by 20th Century corporate leaders and self-help gurus, with their most extreme expression in the works of Ayn Rand, notably Atlas Shrugged.

-Now, finally, we have in one slim, well-executed volume an answer to the claptrap that lies at the heart of the right-wing politics which has driven American democracy to the brink of extinction over the past three decades.
+Now we have in one slim, well-executed volume an answer to the claptrap that lies at the heart of the right-wing politics which has driven American democracy to the brink of extinction over the past five decades.

 First, they argue, the self-made myth overlooks the accidents of geography and history.
-“Being born in this country is the ingredient that most reliably determines whether a person has the opportunity to become wealthy [and . . . o]f the 75 richest people in all human history, 14 were Americans born between 1831 and 1840, including John D. Rockefeller, Jay Gould, J. P. Morgan, Frederick Weyerhauser, and Andrew Carnegie.”
+“Being born in this country is the ingredient that most reliably determines whether a person has the opportunity to become wealthy.”
+Just 13 years ago, as Miller and Lapham write, “Of the 75 richest people in all human history, 14 were Americans born between 1831 and 1840, including John D. Rockefeller, Jay Gould, J. P. Morgan, Frederick Weyerhauser, and Andrew Carnegie.”
+But even the Robber Barons’ wealth pales beside that of Silicon Valley’s richest, whose net worth earns them seven out of 10 spots among the world’s wealthiest people today.
 Time and place matter.

 How people really get rich

-Then the authors cite the circumstances of personal history that also are significant factors in determining one’s potential to become rich: race, gender, and (even more so) whether the parents are rich, not to mention such other factors as whether and where one goes to college.
+The authors cite the circumstances of personal history that also are significant factors in determining one’s potential to become rich.
+Race.
+Gender.
+And (even more so) whether the parents are rich.
+Not to mention such other factors as whether and where one goes to college.

-Then comes a fundamental set of questions about the business environment in which fortunes are built: a strong currency, a judicial system that upholds contracts, a predictable set of rules for ownership and investing, protections for intellectual property through patents and copyrights, and the physical infrastructure of our nation, including the interstate highway system, bridges, tunnels, and ports, all of which would never come about if it weren’t for government (and almost exclusively the federal government).
+Then comes a fundamental set of questions about the business environment in which fortunes are built.
+A strong currency.
+A judicial system that upholds contracts.
+Predictable rules for ownership and investing.
+Protections for intellectual property through patents and copyrights.
+And the physical infrastructure of our nation, including the interstate highway system, bridges, tunnels, and ports.
+All of which would never come about if it weren’t for government (and almost exclusively the federal government).

 Finally, in delving further into the argument at the core of the book, Miller and Lapham pose these questions: “Did Mr. Self-Made Man grow up in a VA or FHA-funded house?
 Attend a public school or college?
 Go to school on the GI Bill, Pell Grants, or student loans?
 Does he claim a mortgage interest tax deduction every year?
 Does he support his retired parents out of pocket, or does Social Security do it for him?
 [And] does his employer get government contracts or subsidies that make his paycheck possible?”